The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Local culture, dining, shopping, sunset drinks

-Want to experience another popular side of Samui?
+Want to experience a different side of Samui?
 Head to Bophut.
-While the beach itself isn’t our top pick for swimming, the Fisherman’s Village behind is a favourite evening spot on the island.
+While the beach itself isn’t our top pick for swimming, the Fisherman’s Village behind it is our favourite evening spot on the island.

 The mix of traditional shophouses, modern cafes, and local life gives this area a character that’s completely different from Samui’s other beach towns.

-On weekends the walking street market transforms the village into a feast for the senses.
+On weekends the walking street market fills the village with food stalls, crafts, and music.
 We usually start at the eastern end and work our way through the food stalls (the grilled prawns near the entrance are always our first stop).
-Even on regular evenings, the atmosphere is magical, with fairy lights strung across the old wooden buildings and the sound of waves mixing with music from the bars.
+Even on regular evenings, the atmosphere is lovely, with fairy lights strung across the old wooden buildings and the sound of waves mixing with music from the bars.

 One of our favourite spots is Coco Tams – we’ve spent many evenings here enjoying their fireshow and sunset cocktails.
-Grab a bean bag on the deck around sunset, order a cold Chang, and watch the show – it’s about as perfect as evenings in Koh Samui get.
+Grab a bean bag on the deck around sunset, order a cold Chang, and watch the show – it’s one of the best ways to spend an evening on Samui.

 Thongson Beach